mgumz/diceware/README.md

 # *diceware*

 **diceware** creates passphrases along the guidelines posted on the [diceware] page and [xkcd].
-In short, **diceware** makes use of physical dice to select words out of word lists. a word list consists of 7776 words, each word yields ~12.9 bits of entropy.
+In short, **diceware** makes use of a physical dice to select words out of word lists. a word list consists of 7776 words, each word yields ~12.9 bits of entropy.
 Thus, a passphrase made out of 8 words gives a whopping 103.2 bits of entropy + the advantage of having something easy to remember.

 **diceware** can be used to lookup words on different precompiled word lists.
 This is the recommended mode of operation by the inventor of **diceware** himself.
-An example word list would look like this:
+An example use of **diceware** looks like this:

+1. The user rolls a physcal dice in groups of 5

+    ⚀ ⚁ ⚂ ⚃ ⚄

+    ⚁ ⚁ ⚂ ⚂ ⚃

+    ⚃ ⚃ ⚄ ⚄ ⚅

+    ⚄ ⚃ ⚂ ⚁ ⚀

+    ⚂ ⚃ ⚁ ⚄ ⚀

+2. The user looks up the words which map to the dice rolled:

     $> diceware 12345 22334 44556 54321 34251
       apathy  dang  oxeye  slain  issue

+3. The users passphrase is "apathy dang oxeye slain issue".

-In the absence of physical dice you can also use **diceware** to generate a passphrase by rolling electronic dice.
+In the absence of physical dice, one can also use **diceware** to generate a passphrase by rolling electronic dice.
 An example word list made by the -electronic flag would look like this: